joe-cheung/joe-cheung.github.io/_newsletters/2021-12-31-November-December-2021-News.md

 * [Canaries in the coal mine: a cross-species analysis of the plurality of obesity epidemics](https://royalsocietypublishing.org/doi/10.1098/rspb.2010.1890), Klimentidis et al. 2010: increasing mid-life body weights in 8 species of animals (n=20,000) living with or around humans
 * [Rebalancing the unbalanced aged immune system - a special focus on zinc](https://www.sciencedirect.com/science/article/pii/S1568163721002889?dgcid=rss_sd_all), Baarz et al. 2021: zinc is key for the immune system and its levels reduce with age

-Covid
+COVID:
 * [The effect of vitamin D supplementation on mortality and Intensive Care Unit admission of COVID‐19 patients.
 A systematic review, meta‐analysis and meta‐regression](https://onlinelibrary.wiley.com/doi/10.1002/dmrr.3517), Tentolouris et al. 2021: (n=2,078) 12.2% of the treated group were admitted to ICU vs 26.3% of the non-treated group; no effect on mortality

 Miscellaneous:
-* [Intercellular nanotubes mediate mitochondrial trafficking between cancer and immune cells](https://www.nature.com/articles/s41565-021-01000-4), Saha et al, 2021: cancer cells grow nanotubes to absorb the mitochondria from immune cells like vampires
+* [Intercellular nanotubes mediate mitochondrial trafficking between cancer and immune cells](https://www.nature.com/articles/s41565-021-01000-4), Saha et al, 2021: cancer cells grow nanotubes to absorb the mitochondria from immune cells like vampires:
     ![](/images/2021-12-31-November-December-2021-News/image7.png)
 * Related: [Mitochondrial Capture by a Transmissible Cancer](https://www.science.org/doi/10.1126/science.1197696), Rebbeck et al. 2011: canine transmissible venereal tumour periodically acquire mitochondria from its host
 * [Blood sugar level follows perceived time rather than actual time in people with type 2 diabetes](https://www.pnas.org/content/113/29/8168), Park et al. 2021